assaf/zombie/README.md

 Collection of errors accumulated by the browser while loading page and executing scripts.

+#### browser.wait

+Waits for the browser to complete loading resources and processing JavaScript events.

+Accepts two parameters, both optional:

+1. options: Options that determine how long to wait (see below)
+2. callback: Called with error or null and browser - Can be omitted and a Promise would be returned

+To determine how long to wait:

+* duration: Do not wait more than this duration (milliseconds or string of the form "5s").
+Defaults to "5s".
+* element: Stop when this element(s) appear in the DOM.
+* function:  Stop when function returns true; this function is called with the active window and expected time to the next event (0 to Infinity).

 #### Browser.localhost(host, port)

 Allows you to make requests against a named domain and HTTP/S port, and will